-The FCRPS 2008 BiOp contains a reasonable and prudent alternative (RPA) that includes actions calling for measurements of juvenile salmonid survival (RPAs 52.1 and 58.1).
+The 2008 BiOp on operation of the FCRPS contains a Reasonable and Prudent Alternative (RPA) that includes actions calling for measurements of juvenile salmonid survival (RPAs 52.1 and 58.1).
 These RPAs are being addressed as part of the federal research, monitoring, and evaluation (RME) effort for the FCRPS BiOp.
-Most importantly, the FCRPS BiOp includes performance standards for juvenile salmonid survival in the FCRPS against which the Action Agencies (Bonneville Power Administration, Bureau of Reclamation, and USACE) must compare their estimates, as follows (after the RME Strategy 2 of the RPA):
+Most importantly, the FCRPS BiOp includes performance standards for juvenile salmonid survival in the FCRPS against which the Action Agencies (Bonneville Power Administration, Bureau of Reclamation, and USACE) must compare their performance estimates, as follows (after the RME Strategy 2 of the RPA):

-Juvenile Dam Passage Performance Standards - The Action Agencies juvenile performance standards are an average across Snake River and lower Columbia River dams of 96% average dam passage survival for spring Chinook and steelhead and 93% average across all dams for Snake River subyearling Chinook.
+Juvenile Dam Passage Performance Standards - The Action Agencies juvenile performance standards are an average across Snake River and lower Columbia River dams of 96% average dam passage survival for spring Chinook salmon and steelhead and 93% average across all dams for Snake River subyearling Chinook.
 Dam passage survival is defined as survival from the upstream face of the dam to a standardized reference point in the tailrace.

-The Memorandum of Agreement between the three lower river tribes and the Action Agencies (known informally as the Fish Accords), contains three additional requirements relevant to the 2011 survival studies (after Attachment A to the memorandum of agreement):
+The 2008 Columbia Basin Fish Accords Memorandum of Agreement [MOA] between the Three Treaty Tribes and FCRPS Action Agencies (3 Treaty Tribes-Action Agencies 2008), known informally as the Fish Accords, contains three additional requirements relevant to the 2010 survival studies (after the MOA Attachment A):

-Dam Survival Performance Standard - Meet the 96% dam passage survival standard for yearling Chinook and steelhead and the 93% standard for subyearling Chinook.
-Achievement of the standard is based on 2 years of empirical survival data
+Dam Survival Performance Standard - Meet the 96% dam passage survival standard for yearling Chinook salmon and steelhead and the 93% standard for subyearling Chinook.
+Achievement of the standard is based on 2 years of empirical survival data....

-Spill Passage Efficiency and Delay Metrics - Spill passage efficiency (SPE) and delay metrics under current spill conditions . . . are not expected to be degraded ("no backsliding") with installation of new fish passage facilities at the dams
+Spill Passage Efficiency and Delay Metrics - Spill passage efficiency (SPE) and delay metrics under current spill conditions... are not expected to be degraded ("no backsliding") with installation of new fish passage facilities at the dams....

-Future RME - The Action Agencies' dam survival studies for purposes of determining juvenile dam passage performance will also collect information about SPE, BRZ-to-BRZ (boat-restricted zone) survival and delay, as well as other distribution and survival information.
+Future Research, Monitoring and Evaluation - The Action Agencies' dam survival studies for purposes of determining juvenile dam passage performance will also collect information about SPE, survival and delay between boat-restricted zones (BRZs), and other distribution and survival information.
 SPE and delay metrics will be considered in the performance check-ins or with Configuration and Operations Plan updates, but not as principal or priority metrics over dam survival performance standards.
 Once a dam meets the survival performance standard, SPE and delay metrics may be monitored coincidentally with dam survival testing.
-This report summarizes the results of the 2011 spring acoustic-telemetry study of yearling Chinook salmon and steelhead at John Day Dam to assess the Action Agencies' compliance with the performance criteria of the BiOp and Fish Accords.